yahyazuher/AI-Liver-Disease-Diagnosis-System/docs/Cancer_Risk_Model.md

 Source Integrity: The source file is used exactly as provided by the original source.
 No modifications or changes have been made to the internal content of the file.

+Original Data & Code:
-Original Data: The original version of the file is preserved and available in the data/raw/ directory under the same name for reference and verification.
+* The original training dataset is preserved and available at: data/raw/The_Cancer_data_1500_V2.csv.
+* The original model training code is available at: code/train_cancer_model.py.

 > The model is not merely a numerical classifier; it is a system capable of offering "preventive advice" by demonstrating how altering a single factor (such as quitting smoking) can drop the risk percentage from 99% to less than 20%.